cduggn/ccExplorer/README.md

 # cloudcost

-A `Go` command line tool which supports exploring AWS costs using the AWS Cost Explorer SDK.
+`cloudcost` is a simple command line tool to track the cost of your cloud resources.
+It is designed to be used with AWS, but could be extended to other cloud providers.
+It's primary use case is to surface costs based on pre-defined cost allocation tags.
+This approach simplifies the process of tracking costs across multiple projects and teams.

 **Note**
+There are a number of considerations that
 The Cost Explorer API can access data for the last 12 months.
 This tool will only show data for the last 12 months.

-## Prerequisites
+## Considerations

+There are a number of considerations that need to be taken into account before using this tool.

+- You will want to decide what cost allocation tags you will use to track costs.
+You will also need to ensure that the cost allocation tags are applied to all resources that you want to track.
+See [cost allocation tags.](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html)
+- The Cost Explorer API can access data for the last 12 months.
+This tool will only show data for the last 12 months.
+- Cost Explorer charges per paginated request.
+Using cost allocation tags help reduce the number of requests that need to be made.
-The SDK uses the AWS credential chain to find AWS credentials.
+- The AWS SDK uses the default credentials provider chain.
 The SDK looks for credentials in the following order: environment variables, shared credentials file, and EC2 instance profile.
 For more information, see [Configuring the AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html).

 ## Installation

-See the releases page for the latest version.
+Precompiled binaries are available for Linux, Mac, and Windows on the releases [page](https://github.com/cduggn/cloudcost/releases).

 ## Commands

-**Note**
-AWS billing information is updated up to three times daily.
-Querying the Cost Explorer is charged per paginated request.
-The default page size is 20.
-The default page size can be changed using the `--page-size` flag.

 Cost Explorer supports the following commands: